aydngrkm/sql-music-application/README.md

 # SQL Project: Music Application Database

 This project represents a database schema for a music application, including tables for users, songs, albums, artists, playlists, and relationships between them.
-The project was written in SQLite.

 ## Schema Description